 - Surgical and nonsurgical treatment options

-Anterior cruciate ligament (ACL) injuries
+Care for anterior cruciate ligament (ACL) injuries

 Knee pain and injuries are common among active kids, especially athletes, who can tear an ACL.
-Our specialists understand how to treat torn ACLs in both children who have finished growing and in those who haven't.
+Our specialists understand how to treat torn ACLs in children who have finished growing and in those who haven't.
 This understanding is key to helping your child heal properly while preventing future damage.

 We use several diagnostic methods to determine if your child has a torn ACL.
 A physical exam may include the Lachman test, pivot-shift test and anterior drawer test.
 Our facility also has advanced imaging services to enable us to better confirm a partial or complete ACL tear.

 To repair a torn ACL, we offer both extra-articular surgery and intra-articular reconstructive surgery.
 How we choose the type of ACL surgery depends on whether your child has reached skeletal maturity.
 After surgery, your child will need to walk with the assistance of crutches, limit their physical activity and wear a full-leg brace for four to six weeks.

 Physical rehabilitation is a key element of healing from a torn ACL.
 Most children do physical therapy three times a week, while also practicing daily exercises at home.
 Rehabilitation typically takes six to nine months.
 Accelerated programs would require more frequent therapy and reduce recovery time to four to six months.